martinberlin/inkster-jpegdec/README.md

 src_dir = bmp
 ```

 The BMP example seems to work correctly and the results are 100% identical to the IDF original take.
+Please note that Bitmap downloads are larger than JPG and it only supports 1, 8 and 24 bits-depth bitmaps withouth any compressed format.

 The JPG version has a gamma correction that you can edit in main.cpp: